wajam/scn/README.md

 ## Description

 Distributed sequence and timestamp generator.
 Generates sequence numbers or timestamp with no collision with Zookeeper to store its waypoints.
-It's able to generate 10000 IDs by millisecond.
+It's able to generate 10000 IDs by millisecond and has been tested in production for two years.

 ## Requirements
-- At least three servers for ZooKeeper.
-The SCN server can run on one of them.
+- At least three servers for ZooKeeper with 2GB min.
+The SCN server can run on one of them (512MB min).
 - Java 7+.
 - SBT 0.13.0+.